-Pubudu Dassanayake was born in Kandy, on 11 July, 1970.
-Sri Lankan wicket keeper Pubudu Dassanayake was in the list of those players, who held the wicket keeping positions for a brief period as the first choice wicket keeper.
-But due to poor batting performance, his position could not hold for long time.
-He made his first class debut at the age of 19.
+Pubudu Dassanayake was born in Kandy, on 11 July 1970.
+Sri Lankan wicket-keeper Pubudu Dassanayake was in the list of those players, who held the wicket-keeping positions for a brief period as the first-choice wicketkeeper.
+But due to poor batting performance, his position could not hold for a long time.
+He made his first-class debut at the age of 19.

-Pubudu Dassanayake made his international debut in August 1993, playing three Tests and two ODIs in a home series against powerful South Africa bowling attack.
+Pubudu Dassanayake made his international debut in August 1993, playing three Tests and two ODIs in a home series against a powerful South Africa bowling attack.
 Dassanayake could not justify his batting at international standards that led to him being replaced.
-He could not accomplish his batting against South African attack in 1994-95.
-Which had been demolishing the top order batting as well.
+He could not accomplish his batting against the South African attack in 1994-95.
+Which had been demolishing the top order batting as well?

 Hence, he was replaced with Chamara Dunusinghe on the tour of New Zealand in that season.
-Although he was made a brief return to Sri Lankan team against England A in 1998.
-He was a specialist wicket keeper.
+Although he was made a brief return to the Sri Lankan team against England A in 1998.
+He was a specialist wicketkeeper.
 So, Pubudu was at its best by recording six dismissals in an innings in a warm-up game for a Sri Lanka Board XI in 1993.

 Dassanayake was selected on the tour of India, playing in three Tests and one ODI.
 In the 1994 Austral-Asia Cup in the UAE, he played ODIs against Australia and New Zealand for the first time.
 The next cricketing ties were a home series against Pakistan in August 1994.
 After that he was followed by the Singer World Series a quadrangular ODI tournament hosted in Sri Lanka), and then by a tour of Zimbabwe.